On iterates of rational functions with maximal number of critical values: Introduction

-A rational function $F$ of degree $m\geq 2$ is called {\it indecomposable} if the equality $F=F_2\circ F_1$, where $F_1,$ $F_2,$ are rational functions, implies that at least one of the functions $F_1,F_2$ is of degree one.
-It is clear that any rational function $F$ of degree $m\geq 2$ can be decomposed into a composition of indecomposable functions, although in general not in a unique way.
+It is obvious that any rational function $F$ of degree $m\geq 2$ can be decomposed into a composition of indecomposable rational functions, although in general not in a unique way.
 The problem of describing all such decompositions is quite delicate, and the general theory exists only if $F$ is a polynomial or a Laurent polynomial (see \cite{r1}, \cite{pak}).

-In dynamical applications, one needs to have a description of decompositions of the whole totality of iterates of a given rational function $F$ (see e.g. \cite{cm}, \cite{gtz}, \cite{gtz2}, \cite{ms}, \cite{pj}, \cite{ic}, \cite{tame}), and the main result of this paper states roughly speaking that for a {\it general} rational function of degree at least four all such decompositions are trivial.
-As an application, we provide explicit solutions of a number of problems in complex and arithmetic dynamics for general rational functions.
-Here and below, saying that some statement holds for general rational functions of degree $m$, we mean that if we identify the set of rational functions of degree $m$ with an algebraic variety ${\rm Rat}_m$ obtained from $\C\P^{2m+1}$ by removing the resultant hypersurface, then this statement holds for all $F\in {\rm Rat}_m$ with exception of some proper Zariski closed subset.
+In dynamical applications, one needs to have a description of decompositions of the whole totality of iterates of a given rational function $F$ (see e.g. \cite{cm}, \cite{gtz}, \cite{gtz2}, \cite{ms}, \cite{pj}, \cite{ic}, \cite{tame}), and the main result of this paper states roughly speaking that for a general rational function of degree $m\geq 4$ all such decompositions are trivial.
+As applications, we solve a number of problems in complex and arithmetic dynamics for general rational functions.
+Here and below, saying that some statement holds for {\it general} rational functions of degree $m$, we mean the following: if we identify the set of rational functions of degree $m$ with an algebraic variety ${\rm Rat}_m$ obtained from $\C\P^{2m+1}$ by removing the resultant hypersurface, then this statement holds for all $F\in {\rm Rat}_m$ with exception of some proper Zariski closed subset.

-In more detail, we prove a number of results, which hold for {\it simple} rational functions, that is, for rational functions $F$ of degree $m$ such that for every $z\in \C\P^1$ the preimage $F^{-1}\{z\}$ contains at least $m-1$ points.
-In turn, these results allow us to establish the desired results for general rational functions.
+In more detail, we prove a number of results, which hold for {\it simple} rational functions, that is, for rational functions $F$ of degree $m\geq 2$ such that for every $z\in \C\P^1$ the preimage $F^{-1}\{z\}$ contains at least $m-1$ points.

 Our main result is the following statement.